 "When we create great experiences and remarkable experiences, the word remarkable is intentional because it means literally worthy of remark, worthy of talking about.” -Dan Gingiss

 Did you know two-thirds of all customers can’t remember the last time a brand exceeded their expectations?
 Particularly in the pandemic era, people are feeling disconnected from even their favorite brands.

 For financial brands, it’s time for a new approach that takes the customer experience from ordinary to extraordinary.
-That's why Dan Gingiss, a much sought-after keynote speaker, storyteller, coach, and author of The Experience Maker: How to Create Remarkable Experiences That Your Customers Can’t Wait to Share.
-He’s also the Chief Experience Officer at The Experience Maker, LLC, recently joined the Banking on Digital Growth Podcast.
+That's why Dan Gingiss, a much sought-after keynote speaker, storyteller, coach, and author of The Experience Maker: How to Create Remarkable Experiences That Your Customers Can’t Wait to Share and Chief Experience Officer at The Experience Maker, LLC, joined the Banking on Digital Growth Podcast.

 Satisfaction, Storytelling, and a Systematic Approach

 If you need evidence that Dan is a customer experience guru, consider this fact: